balena-labs-projects/balena-sense/README.md

 The [dashboard block](https://github.com/balenablocks/dashboard) automatically generates Grafana dashboards based on the discovered schema of an InfluxDB instance running on the same device.

 ### Setup guides
-A full guide covering the initial setup of this project is available on [our blog](https://www.balena.io/blog/p/34fa01e1-7c1d-4fba-bb2a-b57c19d13985/).
+A full guide covering the initial setup of this project, as well as integration with Home Assistant and the use of multiple instances is available on [our blog](https://www.balena.io/blog/balenasense-v2-updated-temperature-pressure-and-humidity-monitoring-for-raspberry-pi/).

 ### Become a balena poweruser